ankitadhar/AIPS-coding-challenge/README.md

 # AIPS Coding Challenge

 ## Solution
-The final solution contains 3 main python files: main.py, traffic_analysis.py, model.py
+The final solution contains 3 main python files:
+- main.py: entry-point, main method of the program
+- traffic_analysis.py: has the logic
+- model.py: holds models used in the program to store values

 To execute run the `main.py` file.
 You can provide the input file from command line as: